maxlindmark/warm-life-history/README.md

 ## How to replicate our analyses and navigate this repo
 From scratch:
 `data/raw`
 The raw data are available from the database KUL for some of the years: https://www.slu.se/institutioner/akvatiska-resurser/databaser/kul/ and the rest is hosted by SLU.
-Individual data were collated in Huss et al (2019).
+Note that this data need some work before it is usable.
+Individual data were collated in Huss et al (2019) (<https://doi.org/10.1111/gcb.14637>).
 If you have any questions about these data (e.g., translating column names), please, feel free to reach out to us.
+We suggest, however, that you start directly from the scripts in `R/analysis` and use the already cleaned data.

 `data/cleaned`
 Contains merged and cleaned data, see scripts 00_age_length_key.Rmd and 00_process_catch_data.Rmd in `R/clean_data`).